vmalie3/code-quiz/README.md

 I still must work on troubleshooting my code to store the names and scores both locally and on the page.

+I also created a penalty of 5 points (5 seconds) for incorrect answers, and a reward of 5 points for correct answers.

 ## Visuals
 ![Code-Quiz](./images/Code-Quiz.png)